Adventures of a Gluten-Free Thru-Hiker

 Substitute!

 I decided to make a few extra substitutions as well.
 I was intrigued by Backcountry Foodie’s delicious-sounding Strawberry Coconut Oatmeal recipe; however, my body doesn’t tolerate coconut.
 Handily, the calories in one tablespoon of shredded coconut are equivalent to one tablespoon of sliced almonds.
-Since the recipe already called for sliced almonds, this was an easy substitution.
+This was an easy substitution since the recipe already called for sliced almonds.
 Additionally, I doubled the freeze-dried strawberry quantity (for flavor) and used 2 tablespoons of butter powder in place of the coconut oil (pure laziness, so I could mix all the dry ingredients ahead of time and not worry about adding coconut oil in the field.
 It turned out delicious!)

 Increase Calories for Thru-Hiking

 Another reason for modifying a recipe is to increase the calorie content.
-For very strenuous hikes, you may need to increase the calories to meet your energy needs.
-As a gluten-free thru-hiker, I like each of my meals (breakfast, lunch, dinner) to be 600 calories minimum.
+You may need to increase the calories for strenuous hikes to meet your energy needs.
+As a gluten-free thru-hiker, I like each meal (breakfast, lunch, dinner) to be 600 calories minimum.
 Backcountry Foodie

 has a Strawberry Lime Smoothie that I planned to use as a quick dinner.
-To buff up the calorie amount, I doubled the oats and the freeze-dried fruit quantity.
+I doubled the oats and freeze-dried fruit quantity to buff up the calorie amount.
 Doubling the fruit didn’t add many calories, but it added more flavor to balance the increase in oats.
-While I was at it, I used blackberries in place of the strawberries, seeing as I already had a strawberry breakfast.
+While I was at it, I used blackberries instead of strawberries, seeing as I already had a strawberry breakfast.
 The finished product was tasty and satisfying.

 Have Fun!